google-research/flood-forecasting/docs/source/usage/config.rst

    New regularizations can be added
    :py:mod:`here <neuralhydrology.training.regularization>`.

--  ``learning_rate``: Learning rate.
-Can be either a single number (for a constant learning rate) or a dictionary.
-If it is a dictionary, the keys must be integer that reflect the epochs at which the learning rate is changed to the corresponding value.
-The key ``0`` defines the initial learning rate.
+-  ``learning_rate_strategy``: A str that determines how to change learning rate.
+   One of: ReduceLROnPlateau, StepLR

+-  ``initial_learning_rate``: A float representing the starting learning rate for the training process.
+This is the base value that the scheduler will modify.

+-  ``learning_rate_drop_factor``: A float between 0.0 and 1.0 (exclusive).
+    This factor determines the rate at which the learning rate is decreased.
+    For example, a value of 0.1 would reduce the learning rate to 10% of its current value at each drop step.

+-  ``learning_rate_epochs_drop``: An integer that specifies the number of epochs to wait before the learning rate is dropped.
+A value of 5 would cause the learning rate to decrease after every 5th epoch.
+A value of 0 would cause the next epoc without improvement to decreate the rate right away after the current epoc.

 -  ``batch_size``: Mini-batch size used for training.